hl037/hrprotoparser-skbs-templates/README.md

     for i in hrpp*; do skbs install --symlink $i; done

-# USAGE
+# Usage

-to use one of these template, do the following :
+To use one of these template, do the following :

     skbs gen @hrpp_C <dest> -- -p protocol.hrp

 where `@hrpp_C` can be replaced by any hrpp template, and `<dest>` is the destination directory.

-to get help, simply do :
+To get help, simply do :

     skbs gen @hrpp_C <dest> -- --help